Step 4. Specify Restore Settings

-For an IAM role to be displayed in the IAM Role list, it must be added to Veeam Backup for AWS as described in section Adding IAM Roles.
+For an IAM role to be displayed in the IAM Role list, it must be added to Veeam Backup for AWS with the Amazon EC2 Restore operation selected as described in section Adding IAM Roles.
 If you have not added the necessary IAM role to Veeam Backup for AWS beforehand, you can do it without closing the Instance Restore wizard.
 To add an IAM role, click Add and complete the Add IAM Role wizard.

 It is recommended that you check whether the selected IAM role has all the required permissions to perform the operation.
-If the IAM role permissions are insufficient, the restore operation will fail to complete successfully.
+If some permissions of the IAM role are missing, the restore operation will fail to complete successfully.
 To run the IAM role permission check, click Check Permissions and follow the instructions provided in section Checking IAM Role Permissions.

 To specify one-time access keys, select the Temporary access keys option, and use the Access key and Secret key fields to provide the access key ID and the secret access key.

 Veeam Backup for AWS does not store one-time access keys in the configuration database.